pabs-code/ImageFilterTool/README.md

 ## 📄 MIT License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You can view the full license in the `LICENSE` file or use it as a reference for your own projects.

 ---